Enables prudent advice with complete plan information

 Changing allocations in an ERISA covered account requires precise logging for audit purposes.
 Pontera can help.

-As an advisor changes allocations within a qualified account, an audit trail should be kept of both the trading activity and the reason behind each decision.
+As an advisor changes allocations within a qualified account, an audit trail should be kept of both the rebalancing activity and the reason behind each decision.
 On the Pontera platform, every allocation change is logged with a decision reason in an un-editable format and PDF reports are automatically generated for audit purposes.
 As supervisors review this log and the account’s allocations, they can leave a timestamped note to reflect their assessment.
 Advisors also have a means by which to separate their own actions from actions taken directly by the client to prevent questions of which party made a particular trade.